ctb/titus-blog/src/2017-binder-workshop.md

 ## Issues that we only barely touched on:

-* "I have a read-only large dataset I want to provide access to for untrusted users, who can do whatever they want but in a safe way."
+* "I have a read only large dataset I want to provide access to for untrusted users, who can do whatever they want but in a safe way."
 What are good practices for this situation?
 How do we provide good access without downloading the whole thing?

 * It would be nice to initiate and control (?)
 Common Workflow Language workflows from binder - [see nice Twitter conversation with Michael Crusoe](https://twitter.com/ctitusbrown/status/922497738029150208).